 The plan, which relies heavily on public input via online platforms, stakeholder meetings, and public open houses, has served as a roadmap for future park improvements and the repurposing of the decommissioned Seaholm Intake structures for public use and recreation.
 The plan is ambitious and broken into several phases that will incrementally bring the entire Seaholm Waterfront site to life.

 As of September 2022, Phase 1 has been completed.
-Phase 1, funded through Hotel Occupancy Tax revenue and 2018 bond funding, restored the building to a level that allows small groups to now visit the site safely with the support of City or TTF guides.
-The scope of this phase included building exterior cleaning and removal of graffiti, window restoration, enclosing large openings in the floor with the installation of new flooring atop a modular steel system, noise reduction with the installation of new acoustic ceiling ties, new interior and exterior lighting, ADA accessibility improvements, and a new roof.
-Building 3 (an accessory building) was also updated, providing restrooms and a staging area.
+Phase 1, funded through Hotel Occupancy Tax revenue and 2018 bond funding, restored the main building to a level that allows small groups to visit the site safely with the support of City or TTC guides, but does not yet support large-scale events or programming.
+The scope of this phase included building exterior cleaning and removal of graffiti, window restoration, enclosing large openings in the floor with the installation of new flooring atop a modular steel system, noise reduction with the installation of new acoustic ceiling tiles, new interior and exterior lighting, ADA accessibility improvements, and a new roof.
+An accessory building was also updated, providing restrooms and a staging area.

 Seaholm Facility Photo Gallery